 So we are looking carefully at what our role can be in contributing to shifting philanthropic practice to become more flexible, open, equitable and effective at supporting just and inclusive change.

 We definitely don’t have all the answers to this and we can’t do it alone.
-We’re committed to looking at this critically though, by asking tough questions of ourselves, connecting with and learning from funder networks (such as the EDGE Funders Alliance, SIX Global Council) and through open discussions with our partners.
+We’re committed to funding collaboratively and to looking at this critically though, by asking tough questions of ourselves, connecting with and learning from other funders and networks (such as the EDGE Funders Alliance, SIX Global Council) and through open discussions with our partners.

 We aim to contribute to building a coalition of collaborative funders in Asia.
 This coalition could become one of the collaborative initiatives that is incubated within Firetree.